akhan4u/unix_training/Module_1_Introduction_to_Unix/README.md

 # Unix Distributions

 The Unix family of operating system has wide variety of [distributions](https://upload.wikimedia.org/wikipedia/commons/1/1b/Linux_Distribution_Timeline.svg) available.
+If you want to know more on linux distributions till date with popularity rankings, news and application areas then checkout [DistroWatch!](https://distrowatch.com/)

 Some Anonymous stats of Popular linux distributions used on server's.